chunhaofen/electron-infra-kit/guides/COOKBOOK.md

 - **Error Handling**
   - IPC handlers use a unified error model and `{ code, message, data }` response shape (especially on legacy sync channels).
-  - The preload bridge unwraps successful responses and throws on non-zero `code`, so renderer code should always use `try/catch`.
+  - The preload bridge unwraps successful responses and throws on non-200 `code`, so renderer code should always use `try/catch`.
   - `WindowManager` logs render-process failures and attempts reloads for non-fatal crashes; unresponsive windows are also logged.